 Relatively new to the Aruba hotel scene, the Ritz opened in 2013, promising guests the same luxury hotel experience as their loyal customers have come to know and love at their many resorts around the world.

-The Ritz-Carlton Aruba is home to 320 rooms and suites, each furnished with a oceanfront balcony, as well as a property that includes 4 top-notch dining locations, a luxury, high-end spa, a 24-hour casino, 2 pools, and of course, unlimited beach access.
+The Ritz-Carlton Aruba is home to 320 rooms and suites, each furnished with a oceanfront balcony, as well as a property that includes six top-notch dining locations, a luxury high-end spa, a 24-hour casino, two pools and of course, unlimited beach access.